 If you wish to complain to us about how we have handled your personal information you should complain in writing.
-We will respond within a reasonable period (approximately 30 days) after a complaint is received.
+We will respond within a reasonable period after a complaint is received.

-You can make a complaint about Reconciliation Australia’s handling of your personal information to the OAIC.
+You can make a complaint about Reconciliation Australia’s handling of your personal information to the Office of the Australian information Commissioner (OIAC).
 Further information is available on the OAIC website.